 The new WAS 3.5 tonne DCA has arrived.
-This highly-anticipated vehicle will be unveiled at this year’s Emergency Services Show (ESS) in Birmingham, Wednesday 18 – Thursday 19 September 2019.
+This highly-anticipated vehicle was unveiled at this year’s Emergency Services Show (ESS) in Birmingham, Wednesday 18 – Thursday 19 September 2019.

 The NHS Long Term Plan also makes commitments to cutting mileage and air pollution by a fifth (20%) by 2024 and ensuring nine out of 10 vehicles are low emission within a decade.
 Director of Operational Services at South Western Ambulance Service NHS Foundation Trust, Neil Le Chevalier, tells us how the arrival of this new vehicle will address key issues affecting the ambulance service head-on, “In South Western Ambulance Trust we do 24 million miles a year – we’re a rural service – so we’re always interested in new ways to be greener.
 The new WAS 3.5 tonne vehicle is good for fuel economy as well as for the environment.”

 Sales Engineering Manager at WAS UK, Tom Howlett explains, “As you would expect from a lighter vehicle, the new 3.5 tonne ambulance provides environmental benefits; it reduces air pollution (CO2) by up to 20% compared to a current national specification van.
 This enables our customers to meet the target set by Simon Stevens well ahead of the 2024 target.
 Fuel consumption is also reduced in line with the emissions reduction, in the case of South Western Ambulance Trust this figure will be hundreds of thousands of pounds.”